 Before I made this, the only infused soy I'd had was mushroom soy, which is pretty common at Asian grocers and can be good if you get a decent brand.
 It's also the thing that gave me the idea for this for ramp leaf soy, which, with two ingredients, makes for a fun, minimalist study in creative fermentation and layering deep, rich flavors.

 Originally, my idea was this: puree some ramp leaves with soy, allow it to macerate for a month or so, strain and bottle.
 Easy right?
 Yes, and you can do that, and it will taste like ramp soy sauce.
 I made a version that was ok, but, after you've tasted the incredible aroma that comes from fermenting ramp leaves, like me, you may be wondering if there's a deeper flavor to be coaxed out here, and there is.

-After a week, the leaves were giving off the weapons-grade aroma I crave, so I buzzed them up in the Vita Mix.
-My first thought was to strain it, but, after considering it for a moment, I thought better of it, and left the soft, pureed leaves in the soy.
+After a week, the leaves were giving off the weapons-grade aroma of fermented ramp leaves I crave.
+My first thought was to strain it, but, after considering it for a moment, I thought better of it, and left the soft, pureed leaves in the sauce.

 Two, it cuts the salt a bit in the finished mixture, not a lot, but enough to make it so I could enjoy a little more of it as a condiment than I normally would.

-The finished product is hands-down the best infused soy sauce I've ever tasted, and it just couldn't be easier or more fun to make.
+The finished product is hands-down the best infused soy sauce I've tasted, and it just couldn't be easier or more fun to make.

 - Use it as a marinade.

 - Use in place of salt in your favorite salad dressing.

 - Mix it with mayo and lemon or lime juice, along with some toasted sesame oil for a nice, creamy sauce for fish, chicken or vegetables.